Kansas lavender farm invites you to enjoy the sea of purple

 LAWRENCE, Kan.
-(KSNT) – Starting a new career from the ground up comes with a handful of challenges, but for one local couple, its what keeps them so strong.
+(KSNT) – Starting a new career from the ground up comes with a handful of challenges, but for one local couple, it’s what keeps them strong.

 Jack and Kathy Wilson didn’t always have the green thumb they do now.